Ball Grid Array (BGA) Package

 What is Ball Grid Array or BGA

 Ball Grid Array or BGA is a surface-mount package (SMD Component) with no leads.
 This type of surface-mount packaging is used in Surface Mount Technology (SMT) and utilizes an array of metal spheres called solder balls for electrical interconnection.
 Solder balls are attached to a laminated substrate at the bottom of the package.
 The die of the BGA is connected to the substrate by wire bonding or flip-chip technology.
 The BGA substrate has internal conductive traces that route and connect the die-to-substrate bonds to the substrate-to-ball array bonds.

 Ball Grid Array (BGA) Soldering

-BGA is soldered on to the Printed Circuit Board using a reflow oven.
+BGA is soldered on to any Types of PCB using a reflow oven.
 As the solder balls melts in the reflow oven, the surface tension of the molten solder ball keeps the package aligned in its proper location on the circuit board, until the solder cools and solidifies.
 Proper and controlled BGA soldering process and temperature is essential for good solder joints and to prevent solder balls from shorting with each other.